Usersaketh/AI-Based-Resume-Enhancer/readme.md

    - Quantified achievement recommendations
 4. **Review Suggestions**: Browse through categorized suggestions
 5. **Apply Changes**: Use the insights to improve your resume

-### **Generate New Resume**
-1. **Choose Template**: Select from 4 professional templates
-2. **Fill Sections**: Complete the multi-step form:
-   - Basic details and contact information
-   - Education history with scores and duration
-   - Technical experience with AI-assisted descriptions
-   - Skills and expertise areas
-   - Projects with AI-generated descriptions
-   - Certifications and achievements
-3. **Preview Live**: See real-time updates as you build
-4. **Download PDF**: Export high-quality PDF when ready
-5. **Switch Templates**: Try different designs without losing data

 ## 💻 Performance & Optimization